 Tokenizing a home as an NFT confers powerful advantages for both businesses and consumers, including clear digital ownership that is irrefutably and permanently embedded on a blockchain for all to see.
 Interested buyers should be able to quickly and easily view prior owners, tax records, pricing history and any legal disputes involving the property.
 For real estate agencies and property management companies, an NFT can also be more easily and widely marketed.
 In the case of Alessandra’s Gulfport home, the auction drew nearly 3,000 bidders.

-Real estate NFTs also present intriguing opportunities beyond traditional one-to-one residential sales.
+Real estate industry NFTs also present intriguing opportunities beyond traditional one-to-one residential sales.
 For example, the NFT could represent the homeowner’s contractual obligation to pay a title or HOA fee/contract.
 Ownership through an NFT could even make for simpler and faster borrowing against a home by sidestepping much of the extensive due diligence and paperwork required by traditional financial institutions for a mortgage or line of credit.

 Real Estate NFTs on the XRP Ledger